m3rcer/m3rcer.github.io/_posts/coding/csharp/greyhatc/IntroScripts/abstract/README.md

+---
+title: Implementing an Abstract class with the override method and an Interface.
+date: 2021-05-29 11:45:47 +07:00
+categories: greyhatc_intro
+#modified: 20-08-29 09:24:47 +07:00
+#tags: [blog, netlify, jekyll, github]
+description: Implementing an Abstract class with the override method and an Interface.
+---

 ## Here is an example that represents a public servant data structure for public servants using abstract and override methods.

 - Classes and interfaces can have properties(variables that get/set values) or methods(functions that execute on the class/interface).